MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 - MET150
 ---

-# Import files to generate questions and answers in Viva Engage communities
+# Import files to generate questions-and-answers in Viva Engage communities

 Community admins can generate question-and-answer pairs by uploading informational documents in Viva Engage.
-The Answers Intelligent Importer uses AI to transform your static documents into dynamic interactive conversations, ensuring that your organization's valuable content is easy to retrieve and reuse.
+The **Answers Intelligent Importer** uses AI to transform your static documents into dynamic interactive conversations, ensuring that your organization's valuable content is easy to retrieve and reuse.

 >[!NOTE]
 >Currently this premium feature is only available for communities, but will soon be accessible to Engage admins on the Answers page.
 Viva Engage premium is included with a _Viva Suite_ or _Employee Communities and Communications_ license.